femboyfin/dbdideas/misc.md

 - Now increases survivor volume by **50%** while Exhausted
 - Now causes running grunts to played for twice as long

-Currently, there is no basekit penalty for being Exhausted, making Exhausted-inflicting perks and addons on the killer side meaningless if the survivor doesn't have a perk equipped that's affected by Exhausted.
-Additionally, Exhaustion perks are among the strongest survivor perks in the game by a disproportionate margin, effectively being a must-run for all players if you're aiming for builds with the strongest perks.
+***DEV NOTE**: Previously there was no direct penalty for being Exhausted, resulting in Exhausted-inflicting unlockables having no effect if the survivor doesn't have a perk disabled by Exhausted equipped.
+This change resolves this edge-case, slightly increasing the strength of Exhausted-inducing unlockables and slightly decreasing the strength of perks that cannot activate while Exhausted.*

-### Flashlight Changes
+### Flashlight Quality of Life

-- Reduced stun buffer at the end of the killer pick-up animation to **0.1 seconds** *(was 0.4)*
+- Reduced stun buffer at the end of the killer pick-up animation to **0.1 seconds** *(was 0.4 seconds)*
 - Now fades flashlight beams in and out when clicking and un-clicking
 - Removed minimum flashlight beam on-and-off hold-time
 - Added a brief delay before you can re-click a flashlight after turning it off

-The previous two patches changing flashlights were 6.3.0 and 6.4.0, these were aimed at improving accessibility around photosensitivity and decreasing annoyance of flashlight clicking, but had a number of negative side effects.
-Clicking a flashlight has long been a non-verbal method of communicating with teammates who aren't in comms.
-The minimum hold time was intended to reduce the potential of "clicky spam" where survivors spam-clicked their flashlights extremely fast (sometimes using macros), causing an extremely loud clicking noise, as well as reduce the frequency of sudden flashing lights to avoid triggering strobing photosensitivity problems.
-The negative consequence of this change was increasing the amount of charges lost for clicking a survivor, before you'd lose one frame (~1/120th of a charge), whereas now you lose an actually noticeable amount.
-The actual lost charges is not very much, less than one charge, but over the course of a solo queue match where you're using your flashlight to point things out to your teammates quickly, it can add up and potentially cost you a blind.
-The other negative consequence of this is flashlights feeling a lot more clunky now than they used to.
-You're forced into walking speed for the duration of the minimum hold-time even after releasing right click, leading to your movement speed penalty being disconnected from your inputs which feels quite poor.
+***DEV NOTE**: These changes are intended to address the main pain points surrounding flashlights while playing both roles.
+For killer, flashlight rescues have long been easier to accomplish than avoid particularly at lower experience levels, this decrease in stun buffer will require more precise timing from survivors to succeed a flashlight rescue attempt.
+For survivors, photosensitivity safety measures have been adjusted to allow for extremely brief flashlight clicks, enabling their use as communication tools for survivors outside of a party, and improving the feel of using them across the board.*

 ### Bloodpoint Adjustments

 - Removed bloodpoint Category caps *(was 10,000)*
-- Added a new combined cap of **50,000** *(was uncapped)* bloodpoints total per match before offerings
+- Added a new combined cap of **50,000** *(was uncapped)* bloodpoints per trial before offerings
 - Survivors in chase now receive **25%** of the Objectives and Altruism score their teammates receive during the duration of the chase
+- Retired Bound Envelope
-- All category-specific bloodpoint offerings are now all-player offerings
+- All offerings now grant bonus Bloodpoints to all players
-  - Category-specific bloodpoint offerings now boost the opposite-roles categories as follows; Objectives:Brutality, Survival:Sacrifice, Altruism:Deviousness, and Boldness:Hunter.
+- Category-specific bloodpoint offerings now boost the matching opposing-role category
 - Increased the effects of all category-specific bloodpoint offerings by **+100%**
-- Survivor Pudding and Escape Cakes now provide bonus bloodpoint to all players
 - Decreased Survivor Pudding and Escape Cake bloodpoint bonuses to **50%**
-- Added dynamic bloodpoint bonuses for killers based on their playrate ranging from **+25%** to **+250%**
+- Added dynamic bloodpoint bonuses for the **10** lowest playrate killers, ranging from **+250%** to **+25%**
 - Added **+50%** bloodpoint bonus while using perks currently in the Shrine of Secrets
 - Added a weekly **+50%** bloodpoint bonus to the lowest play rate addons for each Item and Power from the previous week
 - Decreased the P100 Bloodweb to renew at **Level 25** *(was 50)*

+***DEV NOTE**: The existing Bloodpoint cap currently doesn't reward players for excelling in a specific category of score events, these changes should ensure players are rewarded for everything they do.
+The chase changes should reward survivors taking chase at high-importance times to buy their teammates time for generators, rescues, and heals, while also communicating the idea that they should do as much of these actions as possible while a teammate is in chase.
+The changes to personal and category-specific Bloodpoint offerings are intended to encourage more diverse Bloodpoint offering usage, while giving newer players with fewer offerings faster progression.
+Unlockable-specific Bloodpoint bonuses should incentivize usage of less-played characters increasing diversity in trials and guiding players to try different unlockables than what they're used to, while giving newer players a method of hastening their progression while gathering more diverse experience with a variety of unlockables.
+As a result of these changes and to encourage item and addon diversity at high MMR, the P100 Bloodweb now resembles a Level 25 Bloodweb instead of Level 50.*

+### Shrine of Secrets Improvements

+- Perks belonging to original characters no longer appear in the Shrine of Secrets
+- Perks in the Shrine of Secrets now rotate in a consistent order
+- Universal Perks now appear in the Shrine of Secrets
+- Perks in the Shrine of Secrets can now also be unlocked for **125 Auric Cells** per tier

+***DEV NOTE**: It's been a long time since the Shrine of Secrets has received many changes, and we want to give it an overdue update.
+These changes are intended to make the availability of licensed perks through the shrine more consistent and provide an alternate solution to players who are only interested in a small number of a licensed character's perks, and not the character themselves.*

 ### Player Loyalty Customizations